-- A student who has attempted at least 12 semester units of AVC credit shall be placed on academic probation when the earned GPA in all units attempted at AVC is less than 2.0. - A student who has enrolled in at least 12 semester units of AVC credit shall be placed on progress probation when the percentage of all units in which a student has enrolled and for which entries of "W,""I" and "NP" are recorded reaches or exceeds 51 percent. - Intervention: Mandatory RISE workshop; mandatory counseling appointment with RISE counselors; Learning Center hours; Attend Mid-Semester Check-In
+- A student who has attempted at least 12 semester units of AVC credit shall be placed on academic probation when the earned GPA in all units attempted at AVC is less than 2.0. - A student who has enrolled in at least 12 semester units of AVC credit shall be placed on progress probation when the percentage of all units in which a student has enrolled and for which entries of "W,""I" and "NP" are recorded reaches or exceeds 51 percent. - Intervention: Mandatory RISE workshop attendance; mandatory counseling appointment with RISE counselors; mandatory completion of smarter measure assessment and two student lingos.